tone-3000/nam-binary-loader/README.md

 - **Load time**: Binary deserialization is essentially `memcpy` for weights, whereas JSON parsing must tokenize, validate, and convert each number from text.

 The `.namb` format addresses these issues by storing model configuration as fixed-layout binary structures and weights as raw IEEE 754 floats.
 The loader (`get_dsp_namb`) has no dependency on nlohmann/json, making it suitable for embedded targets where only the binary loader needs to be linked.

+We wrote more about what led us to develop this and other optimizations for embedded devices [here](https://www.tone3000.com/blog/running-nam-on-embedded-hardware).

 ## File format overview